 Skip to main content

-Bedrock Model Invocation Logs with nOps Platform
+Bedrock Integration (S3-only) with nOps Platform

 To integrate Bedrock with Inform, follow these steps: